projf/projf-explore/README.md

 * `enum` to make finite state machines simpler to work with
 * Matching names in module instances: `.clk_pix` instead of `.clk_pix(clk_pix)`

 I believe these features are helpful, especially for beginners.
-All the SystemVerilog features used are compatible with recent versions of Verilator, Yosys, and Xilinx Vivado.
-However, if you need to use an older Verilog standard, you can adapt these designs without too much trouble.
+All the SystemVerilog features are compatible with recent versions of Verilator, Yosys, Icarus Verilog, and Xilinx Vivado.

 ## Thank You, Sponsors!